jsa-aerial/saite/README.md

       y (clj (roundit x))]
   (+ x y))
 ```

-End of new preamble note
 _____________________________________________________________________________

-**Saite** is a Clojure(Script) mini "client/server" application for exploratory creation of interactive visualizations based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
-These specifications are declarative and completely specified by _data_ (JSON maps).
-VGL compiles into the lower level grammar of VG which in turn compiles to a runtime format utilizting lower level runtime environments such as [D3](https://d3js.org/), HTML5 Canvas, and [WebGL](https://github.com/vega/vega-webgl-renderer).
+### Library

+To install, add the following to your project `:dependencies`:

+    [aerial.saite "0.18.0"]

 Typical work flow starts by requiring `aerial.saite.core` and running the `start` function which takes a port.
 This port is for the websocket messaging.
 Browsing to this port on localhost will open the viewer.

-Visualizations are formed from parameterized [templates](https://github.com/jsa-aerial/hanami#templates-substitution-keys-and-transformations) which are recursively transformed into legal VGL or VG specifications.
-In Saite, creating and transforming these templates is generally done on the server side in typical REPL style development.
-Transformed templates (with their data or data source) are sent to one or more sessions (brower viewers) for rendering.

-In versions 0.3.1+, there is CodeMirror editor support for creating templates on the client side and rendering them via a modal panel popup.
-There are serveral [issues](https://github.com/jsa-aerial/saite/issues) concerning the expansion of this to support more full notebook oriented documents.

-Saite also functions as an example application built with [Hanami](https://github.com/jsa-aerial/hanami).
-As such it has all the capability of Hanami's _template_ system and recursive transformation of parameterized templates.

-Saite also uses of the [tab system](https://github.com/jsa-aerial/hanami#tabs) provided by Hanami for automatic tab construction and updates, plus the application specific tab capabilities of that system.
-Further, Saite makes use of Hanami's visualization [messaging system](https://github.com/jsa-aerial/hanami#messages), in particular, the `user-msg` multimethod with implementations for the `:app-init` user msg as well as the `:data` msg for streaming data plots/charts.

-In addition, Saite also makes use of [header support](https://github.com/jsa-aerial/hanami#header) via the `default-header-fn`.
-This creates a simple page header giving [session support](https://github.com/jsa-aerial/hanami#sessions): a 'session name' for a session as well as an input area to change the name of the session.
-Updating is based on session name - all sessions with the same name will get the same updates from the server.

-## Installation

-To install, add the following to your project `:dependencies`:

-    [aerial.saite "0.18.0"]

 ## Features

 * Hanami's parameterized templates with recursive transformations
-* Simple tab page structure
+* Sophisticated tab page structure
   * Uses Hanami's built in tabbing system
+  * Uses both 'extension tabs' and 'wrapping functions'
   * Each tab can have arbitrary number of _independent_ visulaizations
   * Tab layout is configurable - row/col and number of elements/(row/col)
   * Tabs can have names that make sense to you